-It’s practically a miracle how many of ours are (a) right next to highways and (b) exactly where you would have chosen to put them as a handy complement to our favourite forms of winter recreation.
+It’s practically a miracle how many of Canada’s hot springs are (a) right next to highways and (b) exactly where you would have chosen to put them as a handy complement to our favourite forms of winter recreation.
 Indeed, the frigid months are the best time to explore the benefits of a hot soak after a day of cavorting in the snow.

 You’ll find Fairmont Hot Springs on the east bench of the Columbia Valley, an area known for its sunny days, even in midwinter.
 Guests at the resort’s hotel have full access to the connected series of pools, which range in temperature from 30 to 39°C. There are even diving boards — definitely a novelty activity in a driving blizzard.

 Ainsworth Hot Springs Resort, close to Kootenay Lake, may be a bit of a schlep for Calgarians, but it’s a must if you’re riding at Nelson’s Whitewater Ski Resort.
 The marquee feature is a steamy, horseshoe-shaped cave that encourages soakers to wriggle back into what feels like the bowels of the earth.